-General Surgery Qualifying Exam - Overview
+General Surgery Qualifying Exam

-- Results are posted and mailed three to four weeks after the exam.
+- Results are posted approximately 4 weeks after the exam; you will be notified by email when they are available.
 The exam's contents are copyrighted and may not be reproduced or disclosed in any manner.

-- To be eligible for this exam, applicants must:
+It is expected that trainees will meet all of the requirements listed.
+To be eligible for this exam, applicants must:

 - Training: Have met all ABS training requirements for graduate education in general surgery.